muratk3n/thirdwave/en/README.md

 ---

 This guy has to be a Stringer.
-Nobody is dumb and desparate
+Nobody is this dumb and desparate

 \#ToE